orsinium-labs/walnats/docs/sub.md

 ## Design for failure

-* Keep in mind that your code can explode at any point, especially if you work a lot with external services and third-party APIs.
+1. Keep in mind that your code can explode at any point, especially if you work a lot with external services and third-party APIs.
+Walnats will take care of retries, but it's on you to make sure nothing is left half-done in case of a failure ("Atomicity" part of [ACID](https://en.wikipedia.org/wiki/ACID)).
+For database queries, use a transaction.
+For network requests, keep them closer to the end and retry just the requests in case of failures.
+For file writes, write a temporary file first, and then copy it in the right place.
+1. Make sure to have a reasonable `ack_wait` value.
+Too high number means the event might arrive when nobody needs the result ([real-time system](https://en.wikipedia.org/wiki/Real-time_computing)).
+Too low value might mean that walnats didn't get enough time to send "in progress" pulse into Nats, and so the message was re-delivered to another instance of the actor while the first one haven't failed.
+1. ...